Information for:

 Supervision and enforcement

-Supervising the quality of daycare and after-school care has been assigned by OLB to the Inspectorate of Education.
-The inspection can have parts of the supervision carried out by a local inspector.
-Inspectors will visit the childcare centers both announced and unannounced.
+Supervising quality of daycare and out-of-school care has been entrusted by the Public Entity Bonaire (OLB) to the Inspectorate of Education.
+The inspectorate may delegate parts of the supervision to a local inspector.
+Inspectors can visit childcare centers both announced and unannounced.
 Where necessary, they provide advice to the childcare organization.

-If the quality needs to be improved, the inspection will visit the organization again within the agreed period, to see whether the improvements have been implemented.
-If there are serious issues, the inspector can issue a negative advice.
-A negative advice can lead to a measure or (temporary) closure.
+In cases of areas needing improvement, the inspectorate will revisit the organization within the agreed timeframe to assess whether the improvements have been implemented.
+In the case of serious issues, the inspectorate may issue a negative recommendation.
+A negative recommendation could lead to measures being taken or a (temporary) closure.